Skip to main content

 Use \bbox when you want to highlight only part of a formula.
 Highlighting an element of a formula using \bbox is simple because it doesn’t have any additional requirements.
 In addition, it creates an actual box around the element, and allows you to define not only its colour but also its size and even to specify a border.

-To highlight any formula using \bbox, you enter
+To highlight any formula using \bbox, you enter:

 \bbox[name of color, padding size]{the formula}

-Note that the padding size is optional, but it does improve the presentation of the formula by adding some space around the element.
+Note: The padding size is optional, but it does improve the presentation of the formula by adding some space around the element.

 For example